xieyubo/CppPitfalls/README.md

 ## Memory

 ### std::out_ptr
-1. Don't use `std::out_ptr` and the holded smart pointer in ths same expression.
+1. Don't use `std::out_ptr` and the held smart pointer in the same expression.

     **ISSUE**

-    The following code will output different on different compiler:
+    The following code will produce different output depending on the compiler:

     ```cpp
     #include <memory>